texadactyl/Cloaking.c/README.md

 OVERVIEW

-This git project provides a "File Cloaking Utility" that provides password-based privacy of a single file or file system archive file.
+This git project constitutes a "File Cloaking Utility" that provides password-based privacy of a single file or file system archive file.
 The utility is probably most useful in the following situations:

 * Storing backups of sensitive information on the Internet
 * Transporting sensitive information electronically (E.g. email) or manually (E.g. using a flash drive)